 Stand Alone Documents Add-On

 This article will tell you about our Stand Alone Document and how you can use it for some serious electronic document signing automations! 😊

-So, what is a stand alone document?
+What is a stand alone document?

 How to create a stand alone document

-4. Finally, configure your document options as desired and assign your document to the page we created in Step 1 (on the backend, a shortcode is generated and magically inserted into this page).
+4. Finally, configure your document options as desired, and assign your document to the page we created in Step 1 (on the backend, a shortcode is generated and magically inserted into this page).

 - You can make the page your document lives on accessible to your general web traffic.
 Example: A gym might have a “Sign Our Waiver” button on their website.

-- You can manually share the URL of the page that the document lives on and your signer can access the document directly.
+- You can manually share the URL of the page that the document lives on so your signer can access the document directly.
 (Since we assigned the document to this page and the shortcode was magically inserted, if you visit the page’s URL the document will now load.)
 Example: You can text a signer the document URL so they can click and sign.

 - You can use the share/invite button from the backend of the E-Signature plugin.
 Clicking this option gives you quick access to the document’s URL to copy OR you can type in the name and email of your signer and send them a formal E-Signature invite (see below).
 Example: a financial company might use this option to send a formal email invitation to sign a stand alone document.